mayank-hassija/mayank-hassija/README.md

 <!-- quote-start -->
 <div align="center">

-> *every day should be a celebration of your life and existence.*
+> *the chief function of the body is to carry the brain around.*

 </div>
 <!-- quote-end -->